Puhua: Historical accounts

-Puhua is said to have been born in Tang Dynasty China in the year 770.
+Puhua is said to have been born in Tang dynasty China in the year 770.
 It is not known where he was born, however his name, Zhenzhou, possibly references Zhengzhou, a city in the modern Henan province of north-central China.
 The Kyotaku Denki states that he lived in "Chen Province".
 Coincidentally, there is a village known as Chen by the Yellow River in Henan.
 Furthermore, one of Puhua's supposed students, Chang Po (Japanese: Chōhaku; also stylized Cho Haku, Chohaku or Chō Haku and sometimes referred to as, simply, Haku) is said to have lived in Henan (also transliterated as Ho Nan).

 One account states that Puhua lived in and traveled through an area known as "Toh" in China.

-In the Record of Linji Puhua is noted as being a student and dharma heir of Panshan Baoji (who by some accounts is either the same person as, or different from, another Chán patriarch by the name of Baizhang Huaihai) alongside two other dharma heirs: Huangbo and Linji.
+In the Record of Linji Puhua is noted as being a student and dharma heir of Panshan Baoji (who by some accounts is either the same person as, or different from, another Chan patriarch by the name of Baizhang Huaihai) alongside two other dharma heirs: Huangbo and Linji.
 Puhua's own group of students reportedly included several individuals whose historicity is also dubious: "Ennin", "Chang Po" (Chōhaku) and "Zhang Bai" (whose name is also stylized as Zhang Bo).
 (At least one, if not all of these individuals is implied to have been Puhua's heir and purportedly passed on his legacy to many more disciples and eventually the komusō.)

 Puhua is said to have been not only a contemporary of Linji/Rinzai, but also one of his students.
-Thus Puhua is sometimes included in the fold of the Linji zōng (Japanese: Rinzai-shū) in certain chronicles, as well as Huineng's "Sudden Enlightenment" school because it is, in some respects, an antecedent for the Rinzai school to begin with, and especially influenced Linji's eponymous sect in the Tang Dynasty, where and when Puhua and Linji lived.
+Thus Puhua is sometimes included in the fold of the Linji zong (Japanese: Rinzai shū) in certain chronicles, as well as Huineng's "Sudden Enlightenment" school because it is, in some respects, an antecedent for the Rinzai school to begin with, and especially influenced Linji's eponymous tradition in the Tang dynasty, where and when Puhua and Linji lived.
 (Not surprisingly, the Japanese komusō samurai-monks of the Edo period considered itself a delineation of the Rinzai sect.
 Their self-named Fuke sect was never recognised by the authorities.)

-Fuke was reputedly a multi-talented monk and priest, known for being inventive, intelligent and at the same time quite strict.
-He is characterized by all accounts to have been a spontaneous individual who demonstrated a unique style of non-verbal communication that is an important aspect of Zen Buddhist philosophy and historically the staple teaching method of the Zen Patriarchs and even Bodhidharma (an Indian monk and the ostensible founder of Zen Buddhism) himself.
+Puhua was reputedly a multi-talented monk and priest, known for being inventive, intelligent and at the same time quite strict.
+He is characterized by all accounts to have been a spontaneous individual who demonstrated a unique style of non-verbal communication that is an important aspect of Chan/Zen Buddhist philosophy and historically the staple teaching method of the Chan and Zen Patriarchs and even Bodhidharma (an Indian monk and the ostensible founder of Chan/Zen Buddhism) himself.
 The Kyotaku Denki reinforces this characteristic, stating that Puhua "was pleased with his uninhibited Zen spirit."